HaitaiNg/Education/Books/FlashBoys.md

 Schles-inger, and most of the other people he worked with at Goldman.
 He liked less the environment the firm created for them to work in.
-“Everyone lived for the year- end number,” he said.
+“Everyone lived for the year-end number,” he said.
 “You get satisfied when the bonus is sizable and you get not satisfied when the number is not.
 Everything there is very possessive.”
 It made no sense to him the